Skip to content

 Helen Tsai Scholarship

 Elizabeth Tsai made a scholarship contribution in January 2015 in honor of her sister, Helen.
 Elizabeth explained Helen received scholarships in support of her education that enabled her to find a good job and support Elizabeth in her own quest for a degree.
-Elizabeth was proud to recognize and thank her sister by supporting future social workers that year, and has continued to provide scholarship each year since.
+Elizabeth was proud to recognize and thank her sister by supporting future social workers that year, and has continued to provide scholarship support each year since.
+This scholarship is awarded to College of Social Work students who demonstrate leadership, make contributions to the community, and commitment to the social work profession.

 Julia M. Watkins Endowed Scholarship